ancient-military-history

 Visual Signals: The Language of Standards

-The Signum and Unit Identification
+The Signum – Unit Identification and Direction

-The Aquila – The Legion’s Soul
+The Aquila – The Legion’s Soul and Supreme Signal

 Flags, Banners, and Smoke

-Acoustic Signals: Horns, Trumpets and Drums
+Acoustic Signals: Horns, Trumpets, and Drums

 The Cornu – The Legion’s Voice

-The Tuba – For Sharp, Distinct Orders
+The Tuba – Sharp, Distinct Orders

-The Buccina – The Cavalry’s Horn
+The Buccina – Cavalry and Command

 Drums and Rhythmic Signals